-The patented solution that we have licensed and will first move to commercialization is an ionic cocrystal of lithium for the treatment of Alzheimer's and other neurodegenerative diseases and psychiatric disorders.
+Our lead product candidate that we have licensed and will first move to clinical development in humans is an ionic cocrystal of lithium for the treatment of Alzheimer's and other neurodegenerative diseases and psychiatric disorders.
 Based on our preclinical data, AL001 treatment prevents cognitive deficits, depression and irritability in APPSWE/PS1dE9 mice, and is superior in improving associative learning and memory and irritability compared with lithium carbonate treatments, supporting the potential of this lithium formulation for the treatment of Alzheimer's and psychiatric disorders.
 Lithium has been marketed for more than 35 years and human toxicology regarding lithium use has been well characterized, mitigating the potential regulatory burden for safety data.